 Thanks for reading this!

-If you have any questions, please feel free to ask me when I visit, or you can ask your parents or guardians to contact me.
+If you have any questions, please feel free to ask me, or you can ask your parents or guardians to contact me.